 As you know, most of my recipes are Southern with shortcuts.
 The shortcut here is using melted butter.
 Many chocolate chip cookies beat the butter and sugar up to 5 minutes to incorporate air into the dough.
 With these soft and chewy cookies, I don’t want them to “puff up”.
 I want them to be dense and chewy…a totally different texture than other cookies.
 I love the way Serious Eats visually illustrates how air whipped into the butter and sugar mixture changes the color and texture of cookie dough.
 Go here to read about it.

-What’s the secret to the soft and chewiness?
+What’s the secret to the soft and chewiness in Coffee and Dark Chocolate Chip Cookies?
 Using melted butter is a huge factor but not over baking them is the easiest tip I can give you.
 If you can at all, test your oven’s temperature for accuracy with an inexpensive oven thermometer.
 Then, check the cookies starting at 8 minutes depending on your actual oven temperature.
 Don’t be tempted to bake the cookies until the center is firm.
 For soft and chewy cookies, the center will still be lighter than the outside edges and will be very soft in the center.
 Let them cool on the pans 2 minutes so they will be firm enough to transfer to the wire racks.

-For a soft and chewy all over chocolate, chocolate chip cookie, try my Double Chocolate Pudding Cookies.
+For a soft and chewy chocolate, chocolate chip cookie, try my Double Chocolate Pudding Cookies.

 - 2 cups all-purpose flour